 The speakers included Andrew Pollard, ESRC Institute of Education; Sarah-Jayne Blakemore, Institute of Cognitive Neuroscience, UCL; Paul Howard-Jones, University of Bristol; Usha Goswami, Centre for Neuroscience in Education, University of Cambridge; Matthew Taylor (Chief Executive of the RSA); and was chaired by Tom Schuller, Director of IFLL - the Inquiry into the Future of Lifelong Learning.
 The session was recorded – will be on the RSA website in due course.
 You can read Matthew Taylor’s blog post on the evening too.

-From my own investigations of brain plasticity (the ability of the brain to adapt and change), I know that understanding has changed dramatically in the last few years.
+From my own investigations of brain plasticity research (the ability of the brain to adapt and change), it is evident that understanding about it has changed dramatically in the last few years.
 Developments like Project Prakash (which restores sight to people who with life-long blindness) has shown that our brains can learn and relearn significantly later into life than previously thought.

 Andrew Pollard argued from a very different perspective, saying that we need to acknowledge the place of biography and identity in the learning process.
 It can’t just be studied at the neurological level, although such study does help – a point that all the other speakers seemed to agree with.

 Usha Goswami, centre for neuroscience, University of Cambridge (who specialises in developmental dyslexia) talked about the developmental origins of flourishing.
-It is a well know list, including warm, responsive, contingent care and a family embedded in social network.
+It is a well known list, including warm, responsive, contingent care and a family embedded in social network.
 I think that actually extends out to businesses that want to be learning organisations.
-They need to be supportive environments, with good networks into a broad community that can support their learning.
+Businesses that want to be learning organisations need to be supportive environments, with good networks into a broad community that can support their learning.

 Paul Howard-Jones, University of Bristol, asked if brain training can help.
 There is research to show that practice on a cognitive function can improve that cognitive function, the bigger question is does that generalize out to other activities.
 Does your executive team being great at Sudoku mean that you are going to be better at strategic planning?
 The ACTIVE Study (Willis et al., 2006) showed some improvement in ”fluid intelligence.”
 That is a good indicator of how well you will do academically.
 Jaeggi’s results showed that some training improved working memory and fluid intelligence, so there is the possibility to produce brain training products that do work, but products on the market today have insufficient published evidence.
 Again, Paul noted that exercise helps with learning, academic achievements and motivation.
 Psychology is the link between neuroscience and education.